A year with 13 Friday the 13ths?

 But with this 13-month calendar, we’d certainly find calendar months having no full moon at all.
 In the 19-year Metonic cycle, we’d have 247 calendar months yet only 235 full moons, so somewhere around 12 calendar months would have no full moon in one 19-year period.

-Now and again, I suppose, the International Fixed Calendar would actually find the full moon falling on Year Day or Leap Day, though I imagine quite rarely.
-Let me go out on the limb of modern folklore here and propose that a full moon happening outside of any week might be the International Fixed Calendar’s version of a Blue Moon!
+Now and again, I suppose, the International Fixed Calendar would actually find the full moon falling on Year Day or Leap Day, though probably quite rarely.
+Possibly, any full moon happening outside of any week might be the International Fixed Calendar’s version of a Blue Moon!

-Bottom line: The year 2020 presents a Friday the 13th in March and November.
+Bottom line: The year 2021 presents a Friday the 13th in August.
 But should we ever switch over to the proposed 13-month calendar, we’d have a Friday the 13th every month.